 A small zen temple in Arashiyama to offer a great view of the city of Kyoto, and some peace and quiet.

 Senko-ji has no admirable temple buildings but an impressive viewing platform on the mountainside facing towards the city of Kyoto.
 Visitors can step out onto a wooden balcony and appreciate the scenery while sitting in peace.
 You can also look for landmarks towards the city by using provided binoculars.
-On a clear day, Kiyomizu-dera Temple on the other side of Kyoto can be seen.
+On a clear day, you can see Kiyomizu-dera Temple on the other side of Kyoto.

 Senko-ji Temple let you ring their temple bell for free, though most temple bells are only available for donation.
 You draw back the rope with a beam hammer and hit the bell.
 That makes feel good when the sound echoes off into the mountains.